ugurcany/FireDroid/README.md

 ### Setup

-Initialize auth services that you want to use inside your app's `onCreate()` method as follows:
+Initialize auth service together with the auth methods that you want to use inside your app's `onCreate()` method as follows:
 ```java
 FireDroid.authInitializer()
 		.google(getString(R.string.google_web_client_id)) //OPTIONAL